Bernard-Joshua/Convex-Hull-Algorithm/README.md

 # Convex-Hull-Algorithm

-Please note that the midterm utilizes the C++ library type std::vector, a class template for resizable arrays.
+Please note that the project utilizes the C++ library type std::vector, a class template for resizable arrays.
 This type can be used to store the set Q of points, order points based on the minimum y-component and polar angle, and defines methods that allow us to use it like a stack.
 A stack can be viewed as an array (or vector) of elements that is changed at one end only.
+\
 ```
 **Test Driver**